mmbman/Katagiri/1980-04-19-Blue-Cliff-Record-Case-3-Talk-1.md

  “Too diffuse” means, originally ... just scattered, spread out.

-*[there is some hard-to-follow discussion of what ‘diffuse’ means in English]*
+*[there is some hard-to-follow discussion of what ‘diffuse’ means in English, whether it’s negative or positive or neither]*

 ... spread out may be something helpful, useful...